 The lodging industry in China is highly fragmented.
 As a multi-brand hotel group we believe that we compete primarily based on location, room rates, brand recognition, quality of accommodations, geographic coverage, service quality, range of services, guest amenities and convenience of the central reservation system.
 We primarily compete with other hotel groups as well as various stand-alone lodging facilities in each of the markets in which we operate.
-Our HanTing Hotels mainly compete with Home Inns, Jinjiang Inn, 7 Days Inn, various regional hotel groups and stand-alone hotels, and certain international brands such as Super 8.
+Our HanTing Hotels mainly compete with Home Inns, Jinjiang Inn, 7 Days Inn, various regional hotel group s and stand-alone hotels, and certain international brands such as Super 8.
 HanTing Hotels also compete with two- and three-star hotels, as they offer rooms with amenities comparable to many of those hotels.
 Our JI Hotels and Starway Hotels face competition from existing three-star and certain four-star hotels, boutique hotels whose price could be comparable and a few hotel chains such as Vienna Hotels and Holiday Inn Express.
 Our Hi Inns compete mainly with stand-alone guest houses, low-price hotels and budget hotel chains such as Pod Inns, 99 Inns and 100 Inns.
 Our Joya Hotels and Manxin Hotels & Resorts compete with existing four-star and five-star hotels.
-New and existing competitors may offer more comparable and average daily rates for our hotels.
-Competitors may also outbid us for new leased hotel conversion sites, negotiate better terms for potential manachised or franchised hotels or offer better terms to our existing manachised or franchised hotel owners, thereby slowing our anticipated pace of expansion.
+New and existing competitors may offer more competitive rates, greater convenience, services or amenities or superior facilities, which could attract customers away from our hotels and result in a decrease in occupancy and average daily rates for our hotels.
+Competitors may also outbid us for new leased hotel conversion sites, negotiate better terms for potential manachis ed or franchised hotels or offer better terms to our existing manachised or franchised hotel owners, thereby slowing our anticipated pace of expansion.
 Furthermore, our typical guests may change their travel, spending and consumption patterns and choose to stay in other kinds of hotels, especially given the increase in our hotel room rates to keep pace with inflation.
-Any of these factors may have an adverse effect on our competitive position, results of operations and financial condition.
+Any of these factors may have an adverse effect on our competitive po